veiko/jest-a11y/docs/matchers/to-be-accessible-tooltip.md

 <!-- test-pass -->
 ✓ tooltip element is accessible when trigger is focused
 <!-- test-pass -->
-✓ tooltip element is hidden on {esc}
+✓ tooltip element is hidden on {Escape}
 ```

 ### WAI-ARIA Roles, States, and Properties